FuelLabs/fuel-specs/specs/protocol/tx_validity.md

 for input in tx.inputs:
     if input.type == InputType.Contract:
         if not input.contractID in contracts:
                 return False
+    elif input.type == InputType.Message:
+        if not input.messageID in messages:
+                return False
     else:
         if not (input.txID, input.outputIndex) in state: